-The following Management's Discussion and Analysis ("MD&A") reports and comments on the financial condition and results of operations of Western Forest Products Inc. (the "Company", "Western", "us", "we", or "our"), on a consolidated basis, for the three months and year ended December 31, 2018 to help security holders and other readers understand our Company and the key factors underlying our financial results.
-This discussion and analysis should be read in conjunction with our audited annual consolidated financial statements and the notes thereto for the years ended December 31, 2018 and 2017, which can be found on SEDAR at www.sedar.com.
+The following Management's Discussion and Analysis ("MD&A") reports and comments on the financial condition and results of operations of Western Forest Products Inc. (the "Company", "Western", "us", "we", or "our"), on a consolidated basis, for the three months and year ended December 31, 2019, to help securityholders and other readers understand our company and the key factors underlying our financial results.
+This discussion and analysis should be read in conjunction with our audited annual consolidated financial statements and the notes thereto for the years ended December 31, 2019, which can be found on SEDAR at www.sedar.com.

-The Company has prepared the consolidated financial statements for the years ended December 31, 2018 and 2017 in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.
-Amounts discussed herein are based on our audited annual consolidated financial statements and are presented in millions of Canadian dollars unless otherwise noted.
+The Company has prepared the consolidated financial statements for the years ended December 31, 2019 and 2018 in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.
+Amounts discussed herein are based on our audited annual consolidated financial statements and are presented in millions of Canadian dollars, unless otherwise noted.
 Certain prior period comparative figures have been reclassified to conform to the current period's presentation.
+The Company has adopted IFRS 16, Leases, with a date of initial application of January 1, 2019, using a modified retrospective approach.
+Under the modified retrospective approach, the cumulative effect of initial application has been recognized in retained earnings at January 1, 2019, and comparative information has not been restated and continues to be reported under International Accounting Standards ("IAS") 17, Leases.